The Bride and the Beast

 The Bride and the Beast is a 1958 American horror film produced and directed by Adrian Weiss.
-The film's screenplay was co-written by Ed Wood, based on a story by Weiss.
+The film's screenplay was written by Ed Wood, based on a story by Weiss.
 Wood's original working title was Queen of the Gorillas.

 Plot

 Dan Fuller, a big game hunter, is forced to kill his pet gorilla when it attempts to rape his new bride Laura.
 The woman starts to experience strange urgings following the encounter, and submits to hypnosis under the care of a psychiatrist.
 She reveals to her shocked husband that she was actually a gorilla in a previous life.
 Slowly she reverts to her former bestial self, and winds up eloping into the jungle with a male ape, with her cuckolded husband staring helplessly after them.